nadinantire/html_course/HTML_form.md

 </form>
 ```

-write below note as github file with .md extension display it here i will copy it all practical example with their explanation include it in markdown notation

 **action:** Specifies the URL where the form data should be submitted.
 **method:** Specifies the HTTP method to be used when submitting the form (GET or POST).
 **Example:**